BrunoDG/PixiLearning/README.md

 ## Is this your first time programming with HTML5?

 Nope.
 This is one of many attempts to do something with HTML5.
-Although this might be my first "game" made with HTML5, I've tried to mess with Phaser before.
+Although this might be my first "game" made with HTML5, I've tried to mess with Phaser and did my entire honours project for UERJ with three.JS before (so, somehow, I know how to use WebGL... _"on a basic level"_).

 ## Why Pixi.js?

-Let's be honest: It's for a job opportunity.
-And because I love to study new things while doing nothing because I hate being unproductive and I don't wanna get bored while doing nothing.
-So, while I'm doing nothing, why I can't study and learn something new?
+Basically that's because I love to study new things while doing nothing because I hate being unproductive and I don't wanna get bored / depressed / upset with my extreme levels of procrastination while doing nothing.
+So, while I'm doing nothing on my free time, why can't Igit add study and learn something new?

 _Quick observation:_ You're using VSCode for development, right?
 It's the same as me.
 So, you should consider running this line on your terminal: `npm install @types/pixi.js --save-dev`.